We're back. Rebuilt payments. More ways to get paid. First month 80% off. Claim →

 How to pick the right alternative

 1. Map your roster shape first.
-A variable or rotating roster favors a flat per-contract fee.
-A large steady roster on monthly retainers may justify a per-seat platform’s portal and integrations.
+A small or cross-border roster where FX moves the bill favors a per-seat platform with a stated no-markup FX policy like Omnivoo.
+A large steady roster on monthly retainers may justify the deeper portals and integrations of the bigger per-seat platforms.

 2. Decide how much compliance you want handled.
 If you handle contracts and tax forms yourself, a rail like Wise is the cheapest mover.
 If you want them done for you, you need a platform.